lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Goal:} & The car completes the delivery route  \\
     \hline
-    \textbf{Initialization:} & Press of the start button \\
+    \textbf{Initialization:} & The "Power" button is pressed. \\
     \hline
-    \textbf{Actors:} & The dispensary nurse - primary \par
+    \textbf{Actors:} & \textbf{Primary:} The dispensary nurse \par
-    Nurse - secondary\\
+    \textbf{Secondary:} Nurse \\
     \hline
     \textbf{Concurrent instances:} & 1 \\
     \hline
-    \textbf{Precondition:} & The car is idle in the homebase\\
+    \textbf{Precondition:} & The car is idle in the homebase.\\
     \hline
-    \textbf{Postcondition:} & The car has driven the given route and is back at homebase \\
+    \textbf{Postcondition:} & The car has completed the route and is back at the homebase.\\
     \hline
     \textbf{Main scenario:} &
-    1. A request is sent to the server to fetch route \par
+    1. The car sends a request to the server to fetch route. \par
     \hspace{0.5cm} [Exception 1: No available routes] \par
     \hspace{0.5cm} [Exception 2: Network Error] \par
     2. The server sends the oldest received route to the car. \par
-    3. Oldest route on the server is deleted \par
+    3. The route is deleted from the server. \par
-    4. The car receives the route and performs its pathfinding calculations \par
+    4. The car receives the route and performs pathfinding calculations \par
-    5. The green LED is turned on \par
+    5. The green LED turns on. \par
-    6. Action button is pressed \par
+    6. The "Action" button is pressed. \par
-    7. The green LED turns off \par
+    7. The green LED turns off. \par
-    8. The car waits 5 seconds \par
+    8. The car waits 5 seconds. \par
-    9. The car starts driving \par
+    9. The car starts driving. \par
-    10. The car arrives at the next location in the route and stops \par
+    10. The car arrives at the next location in the route, then stops. \par
-    11. The green LED lights up \par
+    11. The green LED turns on. \par
-    12. The car enters idle mode \par
+    12. The car enters idle mode. \par
-    13. Action button is pressed \par
+    13. The "Action" button is pressed. \par
-    14. The green LED turns off \par
+    14. The green LED turns off. \par
-    \hspace{0.5cm} [Extension 3: There are more locations remaining other than homebase in the route] \par
+    \hspace{0.5cm} [Extension 3: Remaining locations in the route (excl. homebase)] \par
-    15. The car waits 5 seconds \par
+    15. The car waits 5 seconds. \par
-    16. The car starts driving \par
+    16. The car starts driving. \par
-    17. The car arrives and stops at the homebase \par
+    17. The car arrives and stops at the homebase. \par
-    18. The car enters idle mode \par
+    18. The car enters idle mode. \par
      \\
     \hline
     \textbf{Extensions/Exceptions:} &